-There were no questioned cost for the year ended June 30, 2021.
+There were no questioned cost for the year ended June 30, 2022.

-INDEPENDENT ACCOUNTANT'S REPORT ON APPLYING AGREED-UPON PROCEDURES
+INDEPENDENT ACCOUNTANTS' REPORT ON APPLYING AGREED-UPON PROCEDURES

-Board of Directors Grambling High Foundation, Inc. d/b/a Lincoln Preparatory School Grambling, LA
+Board of Directors Grambling High Foundation, Inc. d/b/a Lincoln Preparatory School

-We have performed the procedures enumerated below, which were agreed to by the management of Grambling High Foundation, Inc. d/b/a Lincoln Preparatory School (hereafter Lincoln Preparatory School) and the Legislative Auditor, State of Louisiana, on the performance and statistical data accompanying the annual financial statements of Lincoln Preparatory for the fiscal year ended June 30, 2022; and to determine whether the specified schedules are free of obvious errors and omissions as provided by the Board of Elementary and Secondary Education in compliance with Louisiana Revised Statute 24:514.1.
+We have performed the procedures included in the Louisiana Governmental Audit Guide and enumerated below, which were agreed to by the management of Grambling High Foundation, Inc. (a non-profit organization) d/b/a Lincoln Preparatory School (hereafter Lincoln Preparatory School) and the Legislative Auditor, State of Louisiana, on the performance and statistical data accompanying the annual financial statements of Lincoln Preparatory School for the fiscal year ended June 30, 2023; and to determine specified schedules are free of obvious errors and omissions as provided by the Board of Elementary and Secondary Education in compliance with Louisiana Revised Statute 24:514.1.
 Management of Lincoln Preparatory School is responsible for its performance and statistical data.
 The sufficiency of these procedures is solely the responsibility of the specified users of this report.
 Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.